JUNYOKAN!

 12 December 1944:

 Surabaya.
-Begins permanent repairs by the No. 112 Repair Facility.
+Begins permanent repairs at No. 112 Repair Facility.

 4 April 1945:

 Repairs are completed.
-Departs Surabaya to transport an army detachment from Kupang to Sumbawa Island escorted by the torpedo boat KARI and the minesweepers W-12 and W-34.
-The ISUZU group is sighted off Paternoster Island by a wolf pack led by Cdr (later Rear Admiral) Francis D. Boyle's CHARR (SS-328) with LtCdr Herman E. Miller's USS BESUGO (SS-32l) and LtCdr William B. Parham's GABILAN (SS-252), but aircraft force the pack to dive and they are unable to attack.
+Departs Surabaya to transport an army detachment from Kupang to Sumbawa Island, escorted by torpedo boat KARI and minesweepers W-12 and W-34.
+The ISUZU group is sighted off Paternoster Island by a wolfpack led by Cdr (later Rear Admiral) Francis D. Boyle's (USNA '34) USS CHARR (SS-328) with LtCdr Herman E. Miller's (USNA '38) USS BESUGO (SS-32l) and LtCdr William B. Parham's (USNA '36) USS GABILAN (SS-252), but aircraft force the pack to dive and they are unable to attack.

 6 April 1945:

 Kupang Harbor.
-At dawn, the ISUZU embarks an army detachment and departs for Sumbawa.
+At dawn, ISUZU embarks an Army detachment and departs for Sumbawa.
 North of Sumbawa she is attacked by ten B-25 "Mitchell" bombers of the Dutch 18th Squadron based at Batchelor airfield S of Darwin, Australia.
-ISUZU is slightly damaged by near-misses off her starboard bow by some of the sixty 300-kg bombs dropped.
+ISUZU is slightly damaged by near misses off her starboard bow by some of the sixty 300-kg bombs dropped.
 Later, she lands troops at Bima Bay, on the NE coast of Sumbawa.

 Near Flores Island, Netherlands East Indies.
-ISUZU is hit in the bow section by bombs from Consolidated B-24J "Liberator" bombers of the RAAF's No. 21 and No. 24 Squadrons based in Northern Australia.
-Two B-24's are shot down by Japanese aircraft.
-[1]
+ISUZU is attacked by Consolidated B-24J "Liberator" bombers of the RAAF's Nos.
+21 and 24 Squadrons based in Northern Australia.
+ISUZU receives a direct hit (dud) to the bow; two near misses around 0940 disable the steering engine and the crew reverts to manual steering.
+Two B-24s are shot down by Japanese aircraft.
+[2]

 Sape Strait, between Sumbawa and Komodo islands.
 About 1600, Miller's BESUGO fires nine torpedoes at the ISUZU group.
 They miss ISUZU, but one sinks W-12.